Confusion Matrix

 1. Structure and Building a Confusion Matrix

-In a binary classification problem (where there are two classes, often designated as positive and negative), the confusion matrix is a 2x2 table.
+In a binary Classification problem (where there are two classes, often designated as positive and negative), the confusion matrix is a 2x2 table.
 While conventions can vary slightly, most common implementations (such as scikit-learn) use rows to represent actual classes and columns to represent predicted classes.
 (Note: some sources reverse this, using columns for ground truth).

 Pasted image 20260319021025.png